Talk to a top lawyer for free

 Yes, there are some benefits to filing for divorce before your spouse.
 Being the person who initiates divorce proceedings gives you more control over the timing of the process as well as the location where it takes place.

-But there can be some disadvantages to consider as well.
+But there can be some disadvantages of filing for divorce first to consider as well.
 Here are some of the main consequences of being the person to file for divorce first.

 Choice of court (and location)